fomeboy/agency/README.md

         - *the agency will create agent 'id2' [call stack]*
         - *agency.runAgents() is called*
         - *agent 'id1' has not executed yet so it is queued for execution [placed on event loop]*
-        - *agent 'id2' id dependent on 'id1' and checks for its execution state, but also for its waiting for execution state; since it is true it will not queue it for execution*
+        - *agent 'id2' id dependent on 'id1' and checks for its execution state (false), but also for its waiting for execution state; since it is true it will not queue it for execution*
         - *agent 'id1' is moved from the event loop to the call stack and executes*